ytaskiran/ai-based-sms-news-service/README.md

 ### Customize AI Prompt

-The AI summarization prompt is now fully configurable via the `prompt_config.txt` file:
+The AI summarization prompt is fully configurable via the `prompt_config.txt` file.
+The system now generates a **single comprehensive briefing** for all categories in one API call, making it more efficient and cost-effective.

+**How it works:**
+- All categories (general, AI, tech, local) are included in one prompt
+- One AI API call generates the complete daily briefing
+- Articles are organized by category in the prompt
+- More cost-effective: 1 API call instead of 4

+**Customization:**

 **1. Edit the prompt file**:
    ```bash